Resources for Schools & Partners

 - Report on partnerships – partners, hours, students served to Creative Advantage project manager

-- Liaison with our A team of school personnel responsible for evaluating student eligibility for special, The BERC Group to:
+- Liaison with our evaluation team, The BERC Group to:

 - Schedule annual observations and focus groups in the school for the purpose of evaluating the effectiveness and impact of The Creative Advantage on a school community.

 - Complete an annual School Arts Inventory for your school (May/June)